project-chip/matter.js/README.md

 Pairing is currently only possible using the Alexa Android App on Android 8.1 or higher.
 The iOS App is not supporting Matter yet.

-For Alexa no special setup is needed to pair node-matter as development device.
+For Alexa no special setup is needed to pair with matter.js as development device.

 The [list of supported device types](https://developer.amazon.com/en-US/docs/alexa/smarthome/matter-support.html#device-categories-and-clusters) is basic currently, but will get enhanced in the future.